 Even as an alderman, Curtatone lamented, "Budget time really used to get to me . . .
 Here we were, a multimillion-dollar operation with absolutely no real-time information on even the most basic services.
 We weren't measuring anything.
 How many potholes were we filling?
-How were we filling them?"
+How were we filling them?"32

 Shortly after taking office, he enlisted graduate studentsiii to help convert the city to activity-based costing (ABC).
 He saw the project as a win-win: "The city could be an experiential classroom for the students.
-The school would be a resource of knowledge for the city."
-Once the students moved on, the city found ABC too cumbersome, but the collaboration had helped jump start the process of breaking the budget down into more transparent parts, and the city began presenting the annual budget by program area, which linked directly to departments.
+The school would be a resource of knowledge for the city."33 Once the students moved on, the city found ABC too cumbersome, but the collaboration had helped jump start the process of breaking the budget down into more transparent parts, and the city began presenting the annual budget by program area, which linked directly to departments.

 SomerStat worked with city departments to establish means of tracking data to measure performance, which allowed the budget to double as a strategic plan.
-Departmental goals were included in the budget and reviewed in SomerStat meetings.
-Soon, the budget also included outcome measures for each department, tying them to specific questions from citizen and staff surveys.
-For example, the Arts Council kept a close eye on the percent of residents surveyed who felt that art was an important part of the city's identity.
+Departmental goals were included in the budget and reviewed in SomerStat meetings.34 Soon, the budget also included outcome measures for each department, tying them to specific questions from citizen and staff surveys.
+For example, the Arts Council kept a close eye on the percent of residents surveyed who felt that art was an important part of the city's identity.35

-To strengthen the connection between the budget and City Hall's performance even further, in fiscal year 2013, the role responsible for creating the operating budget moved from the auditing department to SomerStat.
+To strengthen the connection between the budget and city hall's performance even further, in fiscal year 2013, the role responsible for creating the operating budget moved from the auditing department to SomerStat.
 Michael Mastrobuoni, who filled the position in 2016, said the move made sense, since "this is where the city's performance measurement experts are."
-He soon revised the annual budget to include tables with more granular performance metrics, "to bring a real sense of accountability to what the budget is promising," he said.
-For example, in the FY 2015 budget, the Arts Council's metrics included the number of street festivals/events, the number of business sponsors, the number of youth served through programs/events, and the amount of outside financial support for the fiscal year.

-&quot;The graduate students were in Harvard Kennedy School Professor Linda Bilmes' course, Greater Boston Applied Field Lab.
+Mastrobuoni soon revised the annual budget to include tables with more granular performance metrics, "to bring a real sense of accountability to what the budget is promising," he said.
+For example, in the FY 2015 budget, the Arts Council's metrics included the number of street festivals/events, the number of business sponsors, the iii The graduate students were in Harvard Kennedy School Professor Linda Bilmes' course, Greater Boston Applied Field Lab.